plug-pathomgphong/course-campaign-nextjs/README.md

 # course-campaign-nextjs
-Learn course blockchain with nextjs
+Learn course Ethereum and Solidity with nextjs